eonil/CocoaProgrammaticHowtoCollection/README.md

-These examples always aims the minimal code and configuration, then what you see is all fully required to do the job.
+These examples always aim minimal code and configuration, then what you see is all fully required to do the job.